nginxinc/ansible-role-nginx-config/README.md

 - Molecule is used to test the various functionalities of the role.
 The recommended version of Molecule to test this role is `4.x`.
 - Instructions on how to install Molecule can be found in the [Molecule website](https://molecule.readthedocs.io/en/latest/installation.html). *You will also need to install the Molecule Docker driver.*
-- To run the NGINX Plus/App Protect config Molecule tests, you must copy your NGINX Plus/App Protect license to the role's [`files/license`](https://github.com/nginxinc/ansible-role-nginx-config/blob/main/files/license/) folder.
+- To run the NGINX Plus/App Protect config Molecule tests, you must copy your NGINX Plus/App Protect license to the role's [`files/license`](https://github.com/nginxinc/ansible-role-nginx-config/blob/main/files/license/) directory.

   You can alternatively add your NGINX Plus/App Protect repository certificate and key to the local environment.
 Run the following commands to export these files as base64-encoded variables and execute the Molecule tests: